-Emotions Before Your Period: What’s Normal and When to Worry
+Emotions Before Your Period: What's Normal, When to Worry, and When It Runs Deeper

 Why Do Emotions Flare Up Before Your Period?

-Before your period, your hormone levels fluctuate.
-Specifically, the drop in estrogen and progesterone just before menstruation can affect neurotransmitters like serotonin—the “feel-good” chemical in your brain.
-When serotonin drops, it can trigger mood swings, irritability, and feelings of sadness or anxiety.
-This hormonal shift is totally natural, and it’s something most women experience to some degree.
+In the days before your period, your hormone levels shift.
+The drop in estrogen and progesterone affects neurotransmitters like serotonin — the "feel-good" chemical in your brain.
+When serotonin dips, it can trigger mood swings, irritability, sadness, and anxiety.
+This is a natural, physical process, not a character flaw.

-In fact, research shows that up to 80% of women experience some form of mood change before their period (American College of Obstetricians and Gynecologists).
-So, if you're feeling all over the place emotionally right before your period, you’re definitely not alone.
+In fact, research shows up to 80% of women experience some kind of mood change before their period (American College of Obstetricians and Gynecologists).
+So, if you feel emotionally "all over the place" right before your period, you're in very good company.

 What’s Normal When It Comes to Pre-Period Emotions?